timothyoesch/Hangman-API/README.md

 }
 ```

+The API has selected a word randomly from over 37'000 English words.
 The "game_ID" is what you will need to play the game.
 The "clue" is what you can give to your script.
 To see the game stats, simply visit the URL that is provided to you.